 Additionally, make use of lab cleaning or decontamination prior to beginning research.
 Doing this at the outset allows for a more effective routine cleaning and disinfection regimen once your lab resumes operations, and will make decontamination of the workspace following a suspected or confirmed COVID-19 case much easier and faster.

 4. Develop a Cleaning and Sanitization Plan

 The CDC recommends that businesses develop cleaning and disinfection plans for their facilities, and many states require written plans prior to reopening.
 Laboratories pose a unique challenge because of the additional occupational hazards, such as chemicals, biological agents, and radioactive materials, present in the space.
 It’s often unsafe or inappropriate to have traditional janitorial staff clean these areas.
 Many companies have hazardous material professionals perform additional decontaminations or instruct their research staff to perform daily decontamination of their workspace, or some combination of both.
-Either way, routine cleaning and disinfection of all work environments including labs is a critical control measure in reducing the risk of SARS-CoV-2 transmission in the workplace.
+Either way, routine lab cleaning and disinfection of all work environments is a critical control measure in reducing the risk of SARS-CoV-2 transmission in the workplace.

 5. Implement Social Distancing Guidelines